Hongni Wu

 (New York Times)

-Having spent two seasons with the Royal Opera House, Covent Garden in the Jette Parker Young Artists Programme, Hongni Wu made her house debut as Flora in Richard Eyre’s popular production of La traviata under Antonello Manacorda, with further roles on the main stage including Mercédès in Carmen, Zweite Dame in Die Zauberflöte, Siébel in Gounod’s Faust and, most recently, an unanimously acclaimed Kuchtik in a new staging of Rusalka under Semyon Bychkov.
-At the Linbury Theatre, she was praised for her gritty interpretation of Hans Werner Henze’s Phaedra and as part of the Young Artists’ Summer Showcase she performed scenes from Pelléas et Mélisande and Il barbiere di Siviglia.
+As a young artist at Covent Garden, Wu made her main stage debut as Flora in Richard Eyre’s popular production of La traviata under Antonello Manacorda, subsequently appearing as Mercédès in Carmen, Zweite Dame in Die Zauberflöte and Siébel in Gounod’s Faust.
+At the Linbury Theatre, she was praised for her gritty interpretation of Hans Werner Henze’s Phaedra and as part of the Young Artists’ Summer Showcase she performed scenes from both Pelléas et Mélisande and Il barbiere di Siviglia.

 See more